 DSHS and state hospital leadership failed to address DFPS’s documented concerns and recommendations related to quality of care and patient protection.

-In several of the investigative reports conducted by DFPS into allegations against D. A. and Dr. C, investigators noted concerns and made recommendations to mitigate risk and try and prevent the future allegations of abuse.
+In several of the investigative reports conducted by DFPS into allegations against Dr. A. and Dr. C, investigators noted concerns and made recommendations to mitigate risk and try and prevent the future allegations of abuse.
 The extensive records DRTx reviewed as part of its investigation did not contain a single instance in which state hospital leadership noted, considered or implemented DFPS’s recommendations.

 The DSHS medical director and the clinical supervisors at the state hospitals failed to conduct peer reviews on physicians when there were complaints raised regarding physician conduct or clinical care or when a regulatory body recommended peer review.